The Elite Five: My Top Credit Cards Delivering Maximum Value

 Now, many people refer to this card as a giant coupon book because of all the random perks and credits it provides, which you can view in the AMEX link above.
 Ultimately, you’ll have to decide if those credits are valuable to you.

-For me, despite the annual fee, this card remains in my starting lineup still because of the extensive travel perks it offers, which I value greatly:
+For me, despite the annual fee, this card remains in my starting lineup because of the extensive travel perks it offers, which I value greatly:

 - Delta Sky Club access (when flying Delta, though changes are coming in 2025)